-The majority of pharmacy graduates become pharmacists but there are also options within academia, regulatory bodies and the pharmaceutical industry
+The vast majority of pharmacy graduates work as pharmacists in large retail chains or independent pharmacies but there are other job options available within academia, regulatory bodies and the pharmaceutical industry

 Jobs directly related to your degree include: